The Wave (2019 film): Plot

 Cheryl calls him and chews him out because all of their accounts have been emptied.
-Frank's boss tells Jeff to take him home but the pair instead go back to the club in an attempt to find Aeolus (and Frank's wallet).
-The bartender who served them doesn't start their shift until later, so the two decide to wait till then to find out information on the girls they were with.
-While Jeff naps, Frank discovers he can't charge his phone in Jeff's car and slaps the dash in frustration, suddenly turning the day to night.
+Frank's boss tells Jeff to take him home, but the pair instead go back to the club in an attempt to find Aeolus (and Frank's wallet).
+The bartender who served them does not start his shift until later, so the two decide to wait till then to find the women they had partied with.
+While Jeff naps, Frank discovers he cannot charge his phone in Jeff's car and slaps the dashboard in frustration, suddenly turning the day to night.

-At night, Natalie shows up and the men team up with her as she says she knows the drug dealer that was working the party.
+At night, Natalie shows up, and the men team up with her since she says she knows the drug dealer who was working the party.
 The trio attempt to leave in Jeff's car but it does not start.
-While waiting for the car to move, Frank witnesses an accident and goes to help, but his consciousness is teleported away just as he's hit by another car.
+While waiting for the car to move, Frank witnesses a car collide with a large, blinking roadside clock.
+He goes to help, but his consciousness is teleported away just as he is hit by another car.
 He finds himself next to Theresa in an ethereal field, where they talk about looking for each other.
+He is astounded by the stars in the night sky, which show the Milky Way as clear and close overhead.
 Quickly afterwards, he is teleported back into Jeff's car as it stops in front of the dealer's house.

-Inside the residence, the trio find out the guy Natalie knew, Richie, is not Aeolus.
-They go to leave, but Richie notices Frank is tripping, and offers him a multitude of drugs that could bring him down.
-Frank agrees while the others go to the car, and then starts hallucinating as Richie is asking him about the drug he took.
+Inside the residence, the trio learn that the guy Natalie knew, Richie, is not Aeolus.
+They are about to leave when Richie notices Frank is tripping, and offers him a variety of drugs that could bring him down, if Frank chooses which one to take.
+While the others go to the car, Frank agrees to try one of the drugs, but he is still hallucinating and can't answer when Richie asks him which drug Aeolus gave him.
 In his confused state, Frank grabs and consumes as many of Richie's drugs as he can.
 He immediately blasts away to a mythical place, where Theresa explains that the universe is always trying to achieve balance.